 2. Is Equitas Small Finance Bank Ltd undervalued or overvalued?

-The key valuation ratios of Equitas Small Finance Bank Ltd's currently when compared to its past seem to suggest it is in the Somewhat Undervalued zone.
+The key valuation ratios of Equitas Small Finance Bank Ltd's currently when compared to its past seem to suggest it is in the Fair zone.

 3. Is Equitas Small Finance Bank Ltd a good buy now?

 The Price Trend analysis by MoneyWorks4Me indicates it is Weak which suggest that the price of Equitas Small Finance Bank Ltd is likely to Fall in the short term.
 However, please check the rating on Quality and Valuation before investing.

 Data adjusted to bonus, split, extra-ordinary income, rights issue and change in financial year end.

 |YoY Gr.
 Rt. %||-||177.1%||125.2%||61.7%||153.3%||46.9%||34.2%||22.3%||23.4%||10.7%||-|